 Vice President, Gaming Operations

-Chris Brown joined the Nova Scotia Provincial Lotteries and Casino Corporation in 2015 as Vice-President Gaming Operations where he provides strategic leadership and operational direction and guidance within regulating gaming in Nova Scotia.
+Chris Brown joined Nova Scotia Gaming Corporation (NSGC) in 2015 as Vice-President Gaming Operations where he provides strategic leadership and operational direction and guidance within regulating gaming in Nova Scotia.
 Chris leads corporate projects, fosters social responsibility by ensuring it is fully integrated into business strategies and initiatives and manages operator contracts.

 Chris is a Chartered Professional Accountant, a Chartered Business Valuator and a has a Corporate Finance designation.
 He holds a Bachelor of Commerce degree in Accounting from Mount Alison University.
 Chris is an active community volunteer holding a current board position with Scotian Windfield Inc. and volunteers time with his children’s activities.